smltalavera95/smltalavera95/README.md

 ![](https://komarev.com/ghpvc/?username=smltalavera95&color=brightgreen)

 <h3>🙋🏻‍♂️ Bio</h3>
-I'm a Software Engineer from 2017, working in the Front and Back End for web apps.
+I'm a Software Engineer since 2017, working in the Front and Back End for web apps.
 Being part of more than 40 professional projects.

 - 🔭 I’m currently working on Vuejs & Laravel
 - 🌱 I’m currently learning VueJS